Insurance for Rental Car Damage: Where to Get it and Things to Know

 Finally, there’s Rental Car Damage coverage through a travel insurance plan.
 This coverage is great if you have a lot of prepaid expenses – like airfares, hotels, and excursions – especially if you’re buying travel insurance anyway.

-For instance, the Premium plan from Generali Global Assistance includes Rental Car Damage coverage that can reimburse you up to $25,000 if your rental car is damaged through collision, theft, vandalism, natural disasters or any other cause beyond your control while you’re on your trip.
-It’s also available as an extra-cost add-on with the Standard and Preferred plans.*
+Rental Car Damage coverage can reimburse you up to $25,000 if your rental car is damaged through collision, theft, vandalism, natural disasters or any other cause beyond your control while you’re on your trip.
+The coverage is available as an extra-cost add-on with Generali's Standard , Preferred plans and included with the Premium plan.

-What Happens if You Damage Your Rental Car
+What Happens if Your Rental Car Gets Damaged?

-Now, let’s return to that scenario we presented at the outset – you know, where you’re debating whether to buy rental car insurance coverage.
-Actually, you decided to go with the Rental Car Damage coverage offered with the Generali plans, and you got into an accident, because... of course.
+Now, let’s return to that scenario we presented at the outset – you know, where you’re debating whether to buy a plan with rental car damage insurance coverage.
+Let’s say you decided to go with the Rental Car Damage coverage offered with the Generali Global Assistance plans, and you got into an accident, because... of course.

 First, you’ll need to do the basics that you’d do with any car accident, like: